Generic Name: propranolol (proe-PRAN-oh-lol)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store propranolol solution between 68 and 77 degrees F (20 and 25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store propranolol solution at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Do not freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+After opening, throw away any unused medicine after 2 months.
 Keep propranolol solution out of the reach of children and away from pets.

 - If you have any questions about propranolol solution, please talk with your doctor, pharmacist, or other health care provider.